ZechyW/ignis-tm/README.md

 ## Changes
 - 1.6.5 (18 June 2021)
     - Made `ignis.corpus.Corpus` objects iterable.  `ignis.corpus.Document` objects are also now accessible by index.
-    - Fixed `ignis.models.LDAModel` to handle documents with empty token lists.
+    - Fixed `ignis.models.lda.LDAModel` to handle documents with empty token lists.
 These documents come about when all their tokens are removed by the root stop word list at run-time.

 - 1.5.0 (1 June 2021)
     - General functionality update to match development version; enhancements and improvements across the board.